aaditya-paul/Baatein/README.md

 ## ✨ Features

 - **Minimalist Design** - Clean, neutral-to-emotion aesthetic with a dark theme
+- **End-to-End Encryption (E2EE)** - Your journals are encrypted in the browser, ensuring absolute privacy
 - **Secure Authentication** - Google OAuth integration via Supabase
 - **Private Journaling** - Your thoughts, your space
 - **Smooth Animations** - Subtle Framer Motion animations for enhanced UX
 - **Responsive** - Beautiful on all devices

+## 🔐 Security & Privacy

+Baatein is built with security as a core principle.
+We use **End-to-End Encryption (E2EE)** to ensure that your thoughts remain private.

+- **Client-Side Encryption**: All sensitive data is encrypted in your browser using the Web Crypto API.
+- **No Access**: Not even the developers can read your journals.
+- **Zero-Knowledge**: Your PIN is never sent to the server.

+For a detailed technical explanation of our encryption strategy, read the [Encryption Architecture guide](./ENCRYPTION.md).

 ## 🚀 Tech Stack